awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/launch_cloudformation.md

 To save time on the initial setup, a CloudFormation template will be used to create the required resources needed for the workshop.

-1. You can view and download the CloudFormation template from GitHub [here, Change location before making it live] (https://github.com/ec2-spot-workshops/workshops/ecs-spot-capacity-providers/ecs-spot-workshop-cfn.yaml).
+1. You can view and download the CloudFormation template from GitHub [here, Change location before making it live] (https://github.com/ec2-spot-workshops/workshops/ecs-spot-capacity-providers/ecs-spot-workshop-cfn-for-aws-console.yaml).
 2. Take a moment to review the CloudFormation template so you understand the resources it will be creating.
 3. Browse to the [AWS CloudFormation console] (https://console.aws.amazon.com/cloudformation).
 Make sure you are in AWS region designated by the facilitators of the workshop
 4. Click **Create stack**.
-5. Udner the *Specify template* section, select **EC2 Linux + Networking**.
-Click *Choose file* and, select the template you downloaded in step 1.
+5. Udner the *Specify template* section, select **Upload a template file**.
+Click **Choose file** and, select the template you downloaded in step 1.
-6. Click *Next*.
+6. Click **Next**
 7. In the *Specify stack details* section, enter **ECSSpotWorkshop** as *Stack name*.
 8. [Optional] In the *Parameters* section, optionally change the *sourceCidr* to restrict instance ssh/http access and load balancer http access.
-9. Click *Next*.
+9. Click **Next**
 10. In *Configure stack options*, you don’t need to make any changes.
-11. Click *Next*.
+11. Click **Next**
 12. Review the information for the stack.
-At the bottom under *Capabilities*, select *I acknowledge that AWS CloudFormation might create IAM resources*.
-When you’re satisfied with the settings, click *Create stack*.
+At the bottom under *Capabilities*, select **I acknowledge that AWS CloudFormation might create IAM resources*.
+When you’re satisfied with the settings, click **Create stack**.

 Monitor the progress of stack creation
 ---